Good nutrition can support your health and wellbeing

-A follow-up consultation is recommended four weeks later to assess improvements and how further changes to the diet could help.
+Follow-up consultations may be recommended to assess improvements and how further changes to the diet could help.

 Who runs the clinic?

-She is a member of BANT and CNHC – the two key regulatory bodies for Nutritional Therapists and also practices as a Specialist Nurse alongside her Nutritional Therapy (NMC Registered).
+Frances is a member of BANT and CNHC – the two key regulatory bodies for Nutritional Therapists and also practices as a Specialist Nurse alongside her Nutritional Therapy (NMC Registered).

-Please contact our admin team by calling 0117 317 1482, or emailing firstname.lastname@example.org to book a Nutrition for Wellbeing appointment and for further information about this service.
+Please contact our enquiries team to book an appointment and for further information about this service: